Table of Contents

 Everyone’s emergency fund will look different because no one has the same financial situation.
 When creating an emergency savings goal, there are several things to consider.

-- How much is currently saved for an emergency? $500 is a common amount to start with, and can be added each month to grow that savings account.
+$500 is a common amount to start with, and can be added each month to grow that savings account.

-- What would a bare-bones monthly budget look like?
 Ultimately, an ideal emergency fund will cover three to six months of expenses, in case an individual loses their job.

-- What expenses may pop up in the near term?
 When saving for emergencies, an individual may look at current assets that may need attention in the future.
 For instance, it may be worth saving to replace that old roof before it starts leaking.